BeMoreKinky Logo

 2. Incorporate Feedback Loops

 Beyond casual discussions, consider more formal “performance reviews” or monthly check-ins.
 Use these structured sessions to celebrate what’s going well, address concerns, and adapt protocols as needed.
-This cyclical process helps keep the dynamic fresh rather than stagnant.
+We've found this cyclical process helps keep the dynamic fresh rather than stagnant.

 3. Study and Explore